gitqwerty777/Nonogram-Solver/README.md

   - update left-most and right-most possible grid of each constraint
     - consider the line which changed the most first
 - DFS
-  - fill the row or column with minimum possible variations
+  - fill the row or column which has minimum possible variations(the smallest branching factor)
-  - also fill other grids by heuristic as many as possible to decrease further searching space
+  - also apply heuristic as many as possible to decrease further searching space

 ## Future Improvement